 - Get to know your character.
 Understand why you say and do what you do.

 - Act out your lines as you say them, even if this is an unemotional speech.
-You can exaggerate your words with dramatic gestures.
+You can so this in front of a mirror and exaggerate your words with dramatic gestures.
 Of course, you don't want to do this during your actual speech, but you will be thinking about it.